wavefrontHQ/docs/pages/doc/trace_sampling_policies.md

           </li>
           <li>
             <code>equals</code>, <code>startsWith</code>, <code>contains</code>, <code>endsWith</code>, <code>matches</code>
-            <br/>For example, <code>equals</code> checks if the specified metadata string is equal to the comparison string (both strings must match exactly) and <code>matches</code> checks if the string you provide matches the comparison string (the comparison string can be a regular expression.
+            <br/>For example, <code>equals</code> checks if the string specified in the value is equal to those that match the key (both strings must match exactly) and <code>matches</code> checks if the string you provide matches the comparison string (the comparison string can be a regular expression.

 ).
           </li>